marcorosso768/marcorosso768.github.io/_pages/en/courses/microeconomics.md

 permalink: /teaching/microeconomics/
 title: microeconomics
 description: "<i>Materials for the Microeconomics course in the Bachelor in Business Administration, University of Bologna: course notes and the slides of all twenty lectures.
 The material is in Italian.</i>"
+meta_description: "Microeconomics course materials (University of Bologna): course notes and the slides of all twenty lectures, in Italian."
 subtitle: >
   <div class="lang-links">
       <a href="/teaching/">back to teaching</a>